 Category 1: Urgent cases

-- Treatment within 30 days is desirable for a condition that has the potential to deteriorate quickly to the point that it might become an emergency.
+- In the first category, treatment is required within 30 days, this is because the condition that has the potential to deteriorate quickly to the point that it might become an emergency.

 Category 2: Semi-urgent cases

 - Treatment within 90 days is desirable for a condition that is causing pain, dysfunction or disability but which is not likely to deteriorate quickly or become an emergency.